Check out our round up of the best gaming routers that you can buy right now.

 - Broadcom BCM4366 Wi-Fi chip

-Featuring a square, flat back and seven (7!) antennas, this device looks more like an ancient alien contraption from the Cthulhu Mythos than a gaming router.
+Featuring a square, flat back and seven (7!) antennas, this device looks more like an ancient alien contraption ripped straiught out of the Cthulhu Mythos than a gaming router.
 Measuring roughly 11.2 x 11.2 x 7.6 inches with its antennas, the Archer is three times bigger than Netgear’s Nighthawk XR500 and, more generally, one of the biggest gaming routers on the market.

 Inside, the C5400X features a Broadcom BCM4366 Wi-Fi chip with MU-MIMO, which offers the possibility of connecting with multiple devices simultaneously, and beamforming, a signal processing technique that adjusts signal transmission.
-Effectively, it ensures that the signal reaches your device no matter how many walls are between you and the router.
+Effectively, it ensures that the signal reaches your device no matter how many walls are between you and the router, which makes it one of the best gaming routers out there right now.

 5 Zyxel Armor Z2 AC2600